Recent Labour Market Assessment Methodology

 Labour market indicators used in the recent labour market assessments

-Indicator Data Source Description
+Indicator Data Source Variable definition/description

-EI beneficiaries to employment Employment Insurance Administrative Data Employment Insurance (EI) beneficiaries to employment is the ratio of the number of EI beneficiaries to employed individuals.
+Employment insurance (EI) beneficiaries to employment ratio Employment Insurance Administrative Data & Labour Force Survey The ratio of the number of EI beneficiaries to employed individuals.
 This indicator is computed by ER-NOC for the most recent year.

 Consultation with regional labour market economists